Grilling vs broiling: Which is the Best for you?

 Juisteak-medium-rare-beef-with-spices-on-wooden-board-on-table

-Although each of these techniques requires you to keep a close eye on your food, and they both impart a charred and caramelized effect and distinctive flavor, they achieve these aims in different ways.
+Each of these techniques requires you to watch your food close.
+They both impart a charred and caramelized effect and distinctive flavor, yet they achieve these aims in different ways.

-Now, before we highlight the core differences between grilling and broiling, a few basics on each technique.
+Now, before we highlight the core differences between grilling vs broiling, let’s discuss a few basics on each technique.

 I. Grilling 101